Uterine cancer symptoms & treatment

 Tests to diagnose uterine cancer

-- Endometrial biopsy uses a flexible tube inserted into the uterus through the cervix to collect a tiny portion of tissue from the uterine lining.
+- Endometrial biopsy uses a flexible tube inserted into the uterus through the cervix to collect a tiny portion of tissue from the lining of the uterus.
 The cells are examined under a microscope.
 If you have risk factors for uterine cancer, your doctor may recommend a yearly endometrial biopsy.

 - Transvaginal ultrasound uses an ultrasound probe inserted into the vagina.
 The probe produces sound waves that create an image of the uterus to check for a tumor.

-- Dilation and curettage (D&C) uses an instrument to scrape cells from inside the uterus for further testing.
+- Dilation and curettage (D&C) uses an instrument to remove cells from inside the uterus for further testing.

 - Hysteroscopy uses a small scope inserted into the uterus through the cervix, which helps the doctor see anything abnormal, like a growth.